Kobi Farhi: Life and career

-Farhi was born in Jaffa, the oldest neighborhood in Tel Aviv, Israel.
+Farhi was born in Jaffa, Israel.
 At a young age, Farhi, who already loved heavy metal music, discovered oriental and world music through his family.

 He formed the band Orphaned Land in 1991 with his high school friends.
 The musician has stated that his main mission is "to bring people and hearts together, from all countries and sectors of the bleeding Middle East".

 Apart from Orphaned Land, Farhi founded the record label MDMA, with a focus on heavy metal and electronic music.
 In 2001, he left the label, as Orphaned Land was gaining in popularity and playing their first show overseas, in Turkey.

 Farhi has received three honorary awards for peace: From Istanbul Commerce University, from the Mayor of Çankaya in Ankara, and from the Turkish government's official advisor, after a show Orphaned Land played in the country, donating all earnings to the people affected by the 2011 Van earthquake.
 In 2014, Farhi won the Global Metal Award for Orphaned Land, granted by Metal Hammer Magazine at the Golden Gods awards.
 In September 2018, Orphaned Land won the Video of the Year award at the Progressive Music Awards in London, for their video to the song "Like Orpheus".